d11wtq/iode-rb/README.md

 Once I have good ideas put down as working examples in this project, they will be ported upstream to the native JIT interpreter for LLVM.

-Currently this project just implements the guts of a functional lisp-family of languages.
+Currently this project just implements the guts of a functional language in the lisp-family.
 It will change considerably from the current implementation.

 ### Command Line